Make Your Next Trip Extraordinary

 Most underrated experience

-The art scene in Bogota is electrifying and cool.
-Art has liberated this city, and that is conveyed by the ubiquity of street art and the profusion of galleries and exhibitions.
+The art scene in Bogotá is electrifying and cool.
+Art has liberated this city, and that is conveyed by the ubiquity of street art and the profusion of galleries, studios, and exhibitions.
 You will see many tangible expressions of a Colombia in the midst of its renaissance.
-Explore the art district in the San Felipe neighborhood (between 72nd and 80th streets/Caracas and 24th avenues) or check out the Museum of Modern Art.
+Explore the art district in the San Felipe neighborhood, where creative artists’ spaces have turned the area into one of the city’s most exciting cultural pockets.
+For a formal introduction, check out the Museum of Modern Art.

 Cheap thrills